mawelous/yamop/README.md

         protected static $_collectionName = 'users';
     }
 ```

-Congratulations!
-That's it.
-You can start working with data.
+That's it!

 <a name="usage"></a>
 ##Usage

-Each object has `_id` which is `MongoId` and `id` which is its string representation.
+Each object has an `_id`, which is a `MongoId`, and an `id` key which is its string representation.

-Every field in database is writen to object as property.
-This is sample document.
+Every document in `MongoDB` is returned as an object, every key is a property - here a sample document inside `MongoDB`

 ```json
      {
        "_id": ObjectId("51b6ea4fb7846c9410000001"),